divisionbyz0rro/P03KayceeMod/README.md

 1) Bosses have been updated.
 G0lly and the Archivist are the most significantly different; both of them have completely reworked second phases.
 2) There is a final boss fight against P03.
 He has...some thoughts about what you're doing.
 3) Some events work differently (see below).
+4) There are now NPCs that will give you quests with rewards for your run.
+5) And there...might be some other hidden secrets as well.

 The runs are still similar to Leshy in significant ways: